-UNIDO has formed public-private partnerships with a number of entities from the private sector, including Microsoft (since 2006), Samsung (since 2012) and Dell (since 2014).
+UNIDO has formed public-private partnerships with several entities from the private sector, including Microsoft (since 2006), Samsung (since 2012) and Dell (since 2014).
 The aim of these partnerships is to pool expertise together to promote the innovative use of ICT that fosters entrepreneurship in African SMEs, to design and implement effective e-waste management and electronics employment opportunities in Cambodia, and to create awareness, build capacity and engage in knowledge sharing and policy advocacy with regards to sustainable e-waste management.

-3.1.2) Composition of Existing Collaborations in E-waste
+3.1.2) Composition of Existing Collaboration in E-waste

 Figure 10 indicates that a total of 139 e-waste initiatives are understood to have involved collaboration with one or more entities.
 The majority, 49%, of e-waste initiatives by UN and related entities have involved work alongside external stakeholders from the public sector, whilst 36% of initiatives have involved private sector involvement.
 For the purpose of this report, the public sector is defined as comprising entities which are neither part of the UN nor driven by profit or involved in business activities, such as: NGOs, academia and government ministries.
-Those collaborations comprising private sector entities include: Solving the E-waste Problem (Step), UNIDO's public-private partnerships with Microsoft, Samsung and DELL, and the PACE and MPPI work streams administered by the secretariat of the Basel Convention.
+Collaboration comprising private sector entities includes: Solving the E-waste Problem (Step), UNIDO's public-private partnerships, and the PACE and MPPI work streams administered by the secretariat of the Basel Convention.

 Figure 10.
-Characteristics of existing collaborations in e-waste
+Characteristics of existing collaboration in e-waste